shidel/FDI/README.md

         FDINS700    Installs binary and source packages.

+        FDINS800    Install language specific command.com.

-        FDINS800    Copy new configuration files, maybe.
+        FDINS900    Copy new configuration files, maybe.
 If so, also creates the VERSION.FDI file for testing if this version of the OS is already installed.
 It will use the AUTOEXEC.DEF and FDCONFIG.DEF template files to